dsteinkraus/floe/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md)
+This project is licensed under the MIT License - see [LICENSE](LICENSE)

 ## Acknowledgments